edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-13-types-of-microlearning.md

 ## What are the benefits of microlearning?
 Microlearning is desperately needed by time- and attention-hungry employees, and reduces strain on your current training resources.
 The different types of microlearning offer tremendous benefit to employees and employers, including:

-{% asset 'blog/2018-06-13-types-of-microlearning02.jpg'
-  alt='Microlearning improves knowledge transfer by 17%'
+{% picture blog blog/2018-06-13-types-of-microlearning02.jpg --alt Microlearning improves knowledge transfer by 17% %}
-  magick:resize='1170' @pic %}

 * <strong>Microlearning is effective:</strong> There is a 17% improvement in [knowledge transfer](http://blog.commlabindia.com/elearning-development/byte-sized-learning) when learning is broken into smaller chunks